-6.3 What's New in the vCloud Director 5.1 API
+6.3 What's New in the vCloud 5.1 API

-vCloud Director 5.1 provides the following new features, and APIs have been updated accordingly:
+vCloud Director 5.1 provides the following new and expanded features, and APIs have been updated accordingly:

-- Query Service Useful when searching for resources.
-You do not have to traverse the resource tree to find specific children nodes. - Metadata Tagging Annotate vCloud resources with user-defined metadata. - Block Tasks and Notifications This feature relates to the messages published and consumed by vCloud Director.
+- Query Service Introduced in the vCloud 1.5 API.
+Useful when searching for resources.
+You do not have to traverse the resource tree to find specific children nodes.
+The query service has been expanded in the vCloud 5.1 API including the ability to query for metadata tags. - Metadata Tagging Expanded in the vCloud 5.1 API.
+Annotate vCloud resources with typed metadata that can be system defined and either hidden from or read-only for users, or user defined that is read writable.
+Consumers can interact with metadata from the UI in vCloud Director 5.1; in previous releases, this feature is available only from the API. - API Extensions New in the vCloud 5.1 API.
+Provides the ability to extend the vCloud API to modify existing functionality or to add new capabilities to the API. - Block Tasks and Notifications Introduced in the vCloud 1.5 API.
+This feature relates to the messages published and consumed by vCloud Director.
 In blocking tasks, the system waits for a user to take an action.
 For example, if a manager must provide approval when a developer requests vCloud resources, a blocking task might be created.
 When a developer deploys a vApp, the manager is notified and must approve before proceeding with deployment. - In notifications, also called non-blocking events, a message is sent to the event's Advanced Message Queuing Protocol (AMQP) broker.